 Quick Solutions for Common Plumbing Emergencies

-Dripping faucets may only require new washers that are inexpensive to purchase.
-Kinked or leaking supply hoses on appliances like washing machines are solved by replacing inexpensive rubber hoses.
+Dripping faucets may only require new, inexpensive washers.
+Kinked or leaking supply hoses on appliances like washing machines can be solved by replacing inexpensive rubber hoses.

 Blocked drains can often be cleared with a plunger or bending coat hangers to dislodge clogs further down the pipe.
 Having materials like extra washers, valves, and drain cleaning tools on hand allows issues like these to be resolved rapidly, containing damage.

-Of course, complex problems may require pro assistance, but tackling straightforward fixes allows homeowners to head off emergencies faster.
+Of course, complex problems may require professional assistance, but tackling straightforward fixes allows homeowners to avoid emergencies faster.

 How to Prevent Water Damage in a Plumbing Emergency